Data-Driven Denoising of Stationary Accelerometer Signals: Proposed Approach

-We propose implementing and modifying several learning algorithms for the accelerometer denoising problem, which unlike conventional, model-based, denoising filters, are independent in any analytic error model.
+We propose implementing and modifying several learning algorithms for the stationary accelerometer denoising problem, which unlike conventional, model-based, denoising filters, are independent in any analytic error model.
 Instead, they learn to map noisy readings into their corresponding accurate measurements.
-Figure~\ref{f:Denoising-General} presents the proposed approach, where noisy measurements from commercial grade inertial sensors are input to a learning model for the denoising task.
+Fig.~\ref{f:Denoising-General} presents the proposed approach, where noisy measurements from commercial grade inertial sensors are input to a learning model for the denoising task.
 The model then outputs denoised accelerometer readings, which are used to calculate an approximation error, with respect to a high-end, accurate inertial sensors readings, as ground-truth (GT).

 The error is first used to optimize the model during the training phase.
 Then, during testing phase (\ref{sec:AandR}), the well-trained models are evaluated over unseen noisy samples.
 Unlike SP-based methods, here extracted patterns are associated with target functions, enabling signal denoising by generalization.
 Similarly to human processing, feedforward neural networks (FNN) excel at pattern recognition, as their layered structure perform hierarchical representations, allowing extraction of spatial features \cite{schmidhuber2015deep}.
 However given sequential relations, their node-specific weights eventually fail to learn, as lengthy inputs and complex ordering impose an exponentially growing number of parameters.
-To that end, a recurrent feedback mechanism was proposed \cite{elman1990finding}
+To that end, a recurrent feedback mechanism was proposed \cite{elman1990finding}.

 Three dimensional measurements are processed inside an encoding cell called hidden state, using a weight vector of $m$ learnable parameters, such that $\overrightarrow{\textbf{\textit{h}}} \in \mathbb{R}^{3 \times m}$.
 Unlike FFN, here same weights are shared across the entire sequence, and current inputs are taken from previous outputs.
 This way, the model avoids spatial memorization and focuses on intertemporal dependencies.
-Figure~\ref{f:RNN_basic} illustrates a sequence-to-sequence mapping, consists of single 3D noisy measurements, estimated (denoised) every time step $ \hat{x}_t \ \in \mathbb{R}^3$. \\ Following, we elaborate on our proposed models: three variations of deep recurrent neural networks (RNN) and one naive machine learning model (kNN).
+Fig.~\ref{f:RNN_basic} illustrates a sequence-to-sequence mapping, consists of single 3D noisy measurements, estimated (denoised) every time step $ \hat{x}_t \ \in \mathbb{R}^3$.
+Following, we elaborate on our proposed models: three variations of deep recurrent neural networks (RNN) and one naive machine learning model (kNN).